 Mount Halifax - 1,063 m

 Mount Halifax is the highest mountain in all of Paluma Range National Park.
 It is the mountain you can see rising above the pineapple farms at Rollingstone from the Bruce Highway.
-Mt Halifax can also be seen from Castle Hill and various other vantage points around the greater Townsville area.
+Mount Halifax can also be seen from Castle Hill and various other vantage points around the greater Townsville area.
 There is a popular trail up to the summit from Pace's Gate.
 This trail follows a creek, after which you will eventually encounter waterfalls and beautiful swimming holes.
 Although the peak is completely covered in rainforest, there are several cliffs around the summit that provide views of Godwin's Peak all the way to the ocean.

 Mount Spec - 995 m